-It has been shown extensively in research that a lack of sex education and/or abstinence only sex education, does not prevent young people from having sex.
-It does however, prevent them from having safer sex and using birth control and condoms properly.
-If individuals do not know how their bodies function, the process of reproduction or how birth control works, how can they prevent pregnancy?
+It has been shown over and over again in research that a lack of sex education and/or abstinence only sex education, does not prevent young people from having sex.
+It does however, prevent them from having safer and more responsible sex, and using birth control and condoms properly.
+If individuals do not know how their own bodies function, the ins and outs of reproduction or how to prevent pregnancy, how can they make responsible choices?

 Individuals also receive misinformation from teachers, parents, peers, the Internet and the media.
-Many teachers and parents are uncomfortable talking to children and youth about sexual health, often because they do not know the answers themselves.
+Many teachers and parents are uncomfortable talking to children and youth about sexual health issues, often because they do not know the answers themselves.
 Therefore teachers and parents should also be provided with the knowledge and tools to teach their students and children.
 Because the media is overridden with sexuality advice, ideas and advertisements, people with the facts are better able to decide for themselves what information is accurate and what information is not.
-Comprehensive sex education of teachers, parents and young people, therefore results in fewer unintended pregnancies and fewer abortions.
+The education of teachers, parents and young people results in fewer unintended pregnancies and fewer abortions.

-Make birth control more accessible.
+Make birth control more easily available.

-Although many may think birth control is readily available, this is not true for all people.
-Many barriers exist for people when attempting to access birth control.
+Although many people think birth control is readily available, this is not true for all people.
+Many obstacles exist for people when attempting to access birth control.
 Some of these obstacles include, the knowledge of where and how to access birth control, the cost of birth control, time and transportation to get birth control and keeping birth control use private (e.g. from parents or partner).

-Although condoms are free in various locations, this may not be known, they may be hard to access, one partner may refuse to wear them or they may not be the best type of birth control for the person.
+Although condoms are free in various locations, this may not be known, they may be hard to access, one partner may refuse to wear one or they may not be the best type of birth control for the person.
 Having birth control readily available free of charge, or at a discounted cost, would increase use.
 This goes hand in hand with education teaching people how to use and talk about the use of birth control.
+Less birth control use leads to more unintended pregnancies which leads to more abortions.